geotools/geotools/docs/user/welcome/upgrade.rst

    * `GeoTools 2.7.0 <http://docs.codehaus.org/display/GEOTOOLS/2.7.x>`_

-   You are encourged to review the change proposals for GeoTools 2.7.0 for background information on the following changes.
+   You are encouraged to review the change proposals for GeoTools 2.7.0 for background information on the following changes.

-The changes from GeoTools 2.6 to GeoTools 2.7 focus on making your code more readible; you will find a number of optional changes (such as using Query rather than DefaultQuery) which will simplify make your code easier to follow.
+The changes from GeoTools 2.6 to GeoTools 2.7 focus on making your code more readable; you will find a number of optional changes (such as using Query rather than DefaultQuery) which will simplify make your code easier to follow.